IdreesInc/PB-Obsidian-Releases/README.md

 It's a pet bird that hops around your computer, what more could you want?

-# **This repository only exists to distribute for Obsidian, the open-source code is available here: [IdreesInc/Pocket-Bird](https://github.com/IdreesInc/Pocket-Bird)**
+# **This repository only exists to distribute for Obsidian, the full source code is available here: [IdreesInc/Pocket-Bird](https://github.com/IdreesInc/Pocket-Bird)**

 ## Features